NatronGitHub/openfx-misc/README.md

 ### Keyer

 * ChromaKeyerOFX: Apply chroma keying, as described in "Video Demystified" by Keith Jack.
+* MatteMonitor: A Matte Monitor, as described in "Digital Compositing for Film and Video" by Steve Wright.
 * DifferenceOFX: Produce a rough matte from the difference of two images.
 * KeyerOFX: A collection of simple keyers.